 SEC.
-6.09 OFFEROR NOTIFICATION OF SELECTION
+6.08 OFFEROR NOTIFICATION OF SELECTION

-After the completion of contract negotiation, the procurement officer will issue a written Notice of Intent to Award (NIA) and send copies to all offerors.
+After the completion of contract negotiation the procurement officer will issue a written Notice of Intent to Award (NIA) and send copies to all offerors.
 The NIA will set out the names of all offerors and identify the proposal selected for award.

 SEC.
-6.10 PROTEST
+6.09 PROTEST

-AS 36.30.560 provides that an interested party may protest the content of the RFP.
+2 AAC 12.695 provides that an interested party may protest the content of the IRFP or the award of a contract.

-An interested party is defined in 2 AAC 12.990(a) (7) as "an actual or prospective bidder or offeror whose economic interest might be affected substantially and directly by the issuance of a contract solicitation, the award of a contract, or the failure to award a contract."
+An interested party is defined in 2 AAC 12.990(a)(7) as "an actual or prospective bidder or offeror whose economic interest might be affected substantially and directly the issuance of a contract solicitation, the award of a contract, or the failure to award a contract."